ramjam97/ram-state-js/versions/2.2.0/README.md

 RamStateJs is a lightweight state management library for vanilla JavaScript.
 It provides a simple API to manage local and global state with watchers, effects, and DOM binding, inspired by React’s useState and useEffect.

+RamStateJs is a lightweight state management library for vanilla JavaScript.
+It provides a simple API to manage local and global state with watchers, effects, DOM binding, and button states — inspired by React’s ``useState`` and ``useEffect``.

 - Supports direct and functional updates
 - Works with inputs, selects, textareas, and checkboxes